What Can a Private Investigator Do?

 Ask for the following:

-- Call the Maryland State Police at 410-653-4500 to see if there have been any complaints filed against your potential investigator.
+- Then, call the Maryland State Police at 410-653-4500 to see if there have been any complaints filed against your potential investigator.

 - Has the person had experience with your type of case?